-Patch-burn grazing is the application of prescribed fire to focus livestock grazing on a portion of a grazing unit, with the objective of increasing the diversity and structure of vegetation in a way that benefits wildlife and maintains livestock production.
-Burning only a portion of the acreage annually, in a rotational manner, can create a mosaic of heterogeneity for grassland-dependent wildlife that also maintains production and economic benefits for livestock producers.
+Patch-burn grazing is the application of prescribed fire to focus livestock grazing on a portion of a grazing unit.
+The objective is to increase the diversity and structure of vegetation in a way that benefits wildlife and maintains livestock production.
+By burning on a portion of the acreage on an annual basis, a mosaic of heterogeneity can be created for grasslanddependent wildlife while also maintaining production and economic benefits for livestock producers.

+The concept of grazing strategies dates back to the turn of the 20th century.
+Combined pressures of agricultural and livestock production, urbanization, deforestation and extreme weather events such as droughts generated an institutional and scientific response to severe rangeland degradation.
 The movement of livestock between two or more subunits of rangeland such that alternating periods of grazing and no grazing occur within a single growing season is defined as rotational grazing (Heitschmidt and Taylor, 1991).
-The origin of rotational grazing dates back to the turn of the 20th century, when an institutional and scientific response to severe rangeland degradation occurred.

 Rotational grazing became established as the norm, and various direct and indirect benefits resulted when coupled with the ability of managers to observe and adapt (Briske et al., 2011).
 Prior to the 20th century, much of the Great Plains evolved with disturbances such as fire and grazing.
 While rotational grazing has continued to be modified and widely adapted, burning largely has been suppressed.

 Research quantifying the impacts of using fire to benefit herbivores dates back to the 1960s.
 Scientists applied fire treatments to understand how fire influenced grazing behavior, animal growth and the plant community.
-Improvement to forage palatability and nutritive value, the abundance of herbaceous plants and weight gains of cattle were documented (Duvall and Witaker, 1964; Hilmon and Hughes, 1965; Angell et al., 1986).
+Improvement to forage palatability and nutritive value, the abundance of herbaceous plants and weight gains of cattle were documented (Duvall and Whitaker, 1964; Hilmon and Hughes, 1965; Angell et al., 1986).
 Despite a reduction in plant biomass when compared with unburned patches, post-fire forage growth was attractive to grazers because the plant material was higher in protein content and lower in fiber (Fuhlendorf et al., 2017; Sensenig et al., 2010).
-Current research has documented that fire and grazing could increase the productivity of important native forage species such as little bluestem (Schizachrium scoparium) and western wheatgrass (Pascopyrum smithii) (Limb et al., 2011; Vermeire et al., 2004).
+Current research has documented that fire and grazing could increase the productivity of important native forage species such as little bluestem (Schizachrium scoparium) and western wheatgrass (Pascopyrum smithii) (Vermeire et al., 2004; Limb et al., 2011).